KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 Some pitfalls and lessons learnt I met while setting up Terraform were the following:

 1.	**Stale Cloud-Init State**
- - The issue: After deploying a VM with Terraform, Proxmox showed the correct name (e.g., terraform-vm-01), but **the internal OS console still showed the template's original name (ubuntu-server)**.
+ - **The issue**: After deploying a VM with Terraform, Proxmox showed the correct name (e.g., terraform-vm-01), but **the internal OS console still showed the template's original name (ubuntu-server)**.
 The VM ignored the new configuration.
- - The Cause: **cloud-init is designed to run only once**.
+ - **The Cause**: **cloud-init is designed to run only once**.
 During the Packer build process, cloud-init ran to set up the initial template and left a "marker file" indicating it was finished.
 When the template was cloned via Terraform, the new VM saw the marker and immediately went back to sleep, ignoring the new instructions from Terraform.
- - The Fix: **A "cleanup" shell provisioner was added** at the end of the Packer configuration (ubuntu.pkr.hcl), which runs the command `cloud-init clean --logs --machine-id --seed --configs all` to fully reinitialized the cloud-init status.
+ - **The Fix**: **A "cleanup" shell provisioner was added** at the end of the Packer configuration (ubuntu.pkr.hcl), which runs the command `cloud-init clean --logs --machine-id --seed --configs all` to fully reinitialized the cloud-init status.
- - The Lesson: **Templates must be stateless**.
+ - **The Lesson**: **Templates must be stateless**.
 If the state is not reset before saving a template, every clone will wake up thinking it has already been configured.
 2. **Duplicate Machine IDs**
- - The issue (Potential): While fixing the previous issue, a risk was identified where **multiple VMs might end up with the same IP address from the DHCP server**.
+ - **The issue (Potential)**: While fixing the previous issue, a risk was identified where **multiple VMs might end up with the same IP address from the DHCP server**.
- - The Cause: **Linux generates a unique /etc/machine-id upon installation**.
+ - **The Cause**: **Linux generates a unique /etc/machine-id upon installation**.
 If this isn't reset during the Packer build, every clone shares the same ID, causing network conflicts.
- - The Fix: In the `cloud-init clean` command in Packer, **the flag `--machine-id` was added to reset the machine id as well**.
+ - **The Fix**: In the `cloud-init clean` command in Packer, **the flag `--machine-id` was added to reset the machine id as well**.
- - The Lesson: Simply changing a hostname isn't enough. **Unique system identifiers (GUIDs, Machine IDs) must be regenerated for every new instance** to avoid collisions on the network level.
+ - **The Lesson**: Simply changing a hostname isn't enough. **Unique system identifiers (GUIDs, Machine IDs) must be regenerated for every new instance** to avoid collisions on the network level.
 3.	**No Cloud-Init Drive**
- - The issue: Terraform was successfully creating the VM resource, but **the OS configuration (hostname, user data) was never applied**.
+ - **The issue**: Terraform was successfully creating the VM resource, but **the OS configuration (hostname, user data) was never applied**.
 When manually mounting a Cloud-Init drive fixed this issue.
- - The Cause: **The Packer template was missing the `cloud_init = true` instruction**.
+ - **The Cause**: **The Packer template was missing the `cloud_init = true` instruction**.
 Consequently, the template was created without a Cloud-Init drive.
 Without this drive, Terraform had no physical medium to insert the configuration data for the OS to read.
 Additionally, in the Terraform main.tf file, the "cloudinit" was also needed to be explicitly defined.
- - The Fix: The source "proxmox-iso" block in Packer was updated to explicitly **include the `cloud-init` parameter,** and Terraform to include the "cloudinit" disk.
+ - **The Fix**: The source "proxmox-iso" block in Packer was updated to explicitly **include the `cloud-init` parameter,** and Terraform to include the "cloudinit" disk.

 #### Terraform apply and PoC result